Do you know that tretinoin, the active ingredient in Retin A, breaks down in sunlight?

 My tube of tretinoin sitting on my bedside table

-Additional treatment tips to help skin tolerate tretinoin for anti wrinkle therapy
+Additional treatment tips I’ve found that are important to help skin tolerate tretinoin for anti wrinkle therapy

 - Start tretinoin therapy by using the product twice a week (every third night) and slowly increase to every night over a month or two as your skin adjusts.
 A little scaliness and irritation is normal at first, but if the treated skin becomes really sensitive, back off and wait.
 Let the skin return to normal then begin treatment again.
 Slowly try to increase to every night as your skin adjusts.